IsaacCavallaro/BeatTheBlues/docs/help.md

-# How to install BeatTheBlues
+# How to install BeatTheBlues - Mac

 Step 1:

 Step 2:

 Step 3:

+# How to install BeatTheBlues - Windows

 # How to use BeatTheBlues